B1T3X/suppylib/README.md

-# suppylib - A WhatsApp bot framework by automating WhatsApp Web
+# suppylib - A WhatsApp bot framework automating WhatsApp Web

-suppylib is a small Python library I wrote, to make is possible to automate WhatsApp using Selenium and Google Chrome.
+suppylib is a small Python library I wrote, to make it possible to automate the WhatsApp Web interface using Selenium and Google Chrome.
-Web interface.

 ## Installation:
 ```